-Sherborne Abbey Festival always protects your privacy and we will only use the information that we collect about you lawfully (in accordance with the Data Protection Act 1998) and will not reveal any information whatsoever to any third party under any circumstances.
+Sherborne Abbey Festival always protects your privacy and we will only use the information that we collect about you lawfully, in accordance with General Data Protection Regulation (GDPR) 2018, and will not reveal information to third parties under any circumstance.

 What personally identifiable information is collected on this site?

 Visitors may supply personally identifiable information (such as name, address or telephone numbers) for various purposes on this site.
 These purposes include registering to receive e-mail newsletters, requesting further information about our events, or simply asking a question about Sherborne Abbey Festival.

 Sherborne Abbey Festival does not collect personal information from you unless you provide it to us.
 This means that you can visit our site without telling us who you are or revealing any personally identifiable information about yourself.

 When you supply information about yourself for a specific purpose (registering, asking for advice, making an enquiry), we use the information for that purpose only.

 The only cookies that are used on this site are ones that anonymously track visitors or enhance your experience of the site.
 Our primary goal in collecting other information from you (for example by way of cookies) is so that we can provide you with a smooth, efficient and customised experience.
 It allows us to provide services and features that most likely meet your needs, and helps us to customise our service and the site to make your browsing experience easier.

 A cookie is a file containing an identifier (a string of letters and numbers) that is sent by a web server to a web browser and is stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.